peteroupc/html3dutil/doc/tutorial-matrixdetails.md

  Transforms a 4-element vector with a 4x4 matrix
 * <a href="H3DU.Math.md#H3DU.Math.mat3transform">H3DU.Math.mat3transform()</a> -
  Transforms a 3-element vector with a 3x3 matrix
+* H3DU.Math.mat3projectVec3 -
+ Does a perspective-correct transformation of a 3D point with a 4x4 matrix

 ### Translation <a id=Translation></a>